What Is Perspective In Drawing

 The vertical perspective was a more advanced way of representing the depth of space.
 In their paintings, the Egyptians depicted the elements on several bands lined up one above the other.
 The different rows represent objects located at different depths of space, with the bottom row containing the elements closest to the viewer.

 Egyptians also applied partial overlap of objects to create the illusion of depth in their paintings.
+For more information on Egyptian art, you may wish to read my article on why Egyptian artists opted for twisted/mixed perspective.

-Perspective in ancient Greek and Roman art
+Depth and Distance in Ancient Greek and Roman Art

 The desire to depict three-dimensional space also appears in ancient Greek art.
 The technique used in the stage scenery depicted the depth of the space by painting larger shapes in the foreground and a smaller cityscape in the background.